 Precision is a measure of the variation from the nominal value achieved through a series of measurements at one setting.

-To define the different classes (Class A, Class AS, Class B, etc. for glass or ‘performance’ for pipettors and dispensers) the following terms are used: ‘accuracy’ and ‘coefficient of variation’ (precision).
+To define the different classes (Class A, Class AS, Class B) the following terms are used: ‘accuracy’ and ‘coefficient of variation’ (precision).
 Sometimes we also speak about ‘tolerances’ which are specified in the ISO- or DIN standards.

-Precision Class A: tolerance according to DIN, ISO and BS.
+Precision Class A: tolerance according to ISO.
 Class A is the most precise class.
-Glassware of class A is suitable for official calibration, that means it can be tested by either the German or the UK Weights and Measures Offices.
+Glassware of class A is suitable for official calibration, that means it can be tested by the German Weights and Measures Offices.
 This is useful for the control of the measuring instruments according to DIN ISO 9001.